 - Select and implement an appropriate technology for solving a business issue or case.

-To receive an Associate of Science degree in Information Systems, students must earn 60 semester credit hours.
+To receive an Associate of Science degree in Information Technology, students must earn 60 semester credit hours.
 Unless noted otherwise, all courses carry three semester credits hours.
 Program requirements are listed on the following page.

 General Education Requirements (18 Credits)

 - COMP 125 Computer Fundamentals